The Scott model of PCF in univalent type theory: Basic domain theory

-\begin{remark} Notice that we require $\leq$ to take values in $\Prop$, cf.\ \cref{ex:posetuniv}.
-This allows us to prove (using function extensionality) that reflexivity and transitivity are propositions, i.e.\ there is at most one witness of reflexivity and transitivity.
-We also express this by saying that reflexivity and transitivity are property, rather than structure.
-Moreover, we restrict to $X$ being a set to ensure that antisymmetry is property, rather than structure. \end{remark}
+\begin{remark} Notice that we require $\leq$ to take values in $\Prop$, the type of propositions in \(\mathcal{U}_0\), cf.\ Example~\ref{ex:posetuniv}.
+This allows us to prove (using function extensionality~\cite[Example~3.6.2]{HoTTbook}) that reflexivity and transitivity are propositions, i.e.\ there is at most one witness of reflexivity and transitivity.
+We also express this by saying that reflexivity and transitivity are properties, rather than structures.
+Moreover, we restrict to $X$ being a set to ensure that antisymmetry is a property, rather than a structure. \end{remark}

-\begin{definition}[\coqident{Foundations}{Sets}{posetmorphism}] Let $P$ and $Q$ be posets.
-A \emph{poset morphism} from $P$ to $Q$ is a function between the underlying sets that preserves the order.
+\begin{definition}[\coqident{Foundations}{Sets}{posetmorphism}] Let $X$ and $Y$ be posets.
+A \emph{poset morphism} from $X$ to $Y$ is a function between the underlying sets that preserves the order.
 We also say that the function is \emph{monotone}. \end{definition}